milovanovic/spectrometer_user_project/README.md

 A HYbride ParametErizable Radar Signal Processing ACcElerator (HYPERSPACE) version 0.5.

 HYPERSPACE consists of an instance produced by a digital HYPERSPACE generator designed in Chisel hardware design language.
 Caravel is connected to the HYPERSPACE via Wishbone to AXI4 bridge.
-Block diagram of the HYPERSPACE is given below:
+Block diagram of the HYPERSPACE is given below.

 ![Global block scheme of the HYPERSPACE](./HyperSpace/doc/HyperSpace.svg)